woffordlm/gartner-server/README.md

 2. Create an account with alphavantage.co and get a free api key.
 3. Create a .env file in your main directory and store witin it your API_KEY
 4. To run the server, run the command: npm start

-type npm starte gartner-demo front end file.
-Open up the gartner-demo project and type npm start into the command line.</p>
+5. Open up the gartner-demo project and type npm start into the command line.</p>

 - [Github/demo](https://github.com/woffordlm/gartnerDemo)